bodkan/slendr/README.md

 #> geneflow events: [no geneflow]
 #> generation time: 30
 #> time direction: backward
+#> model type: spatial
-#> number of spatial maps: 60
+#>   - number of spatial maps: 60
-#> resolution: 10000 distance unit per pixel
+#>   - resolution: 10000 distance units per pixel
 #>
-#> configuration files in: /private/var/folders/hr/_t1b0f5n7c76yrfsg8yk9l100000gn/T/RtmpFRQKTM/readme-model
+#> configuration files in: /private/var/folders/hr/_t1b0f5n7c76yrfsg8yk9l100000gn/T/RtmpJWFvyA/readme-model
 #>
 #> A detailed model specification can be found in `$splits`, `$geneflows`,
 #> `$maps`, `$populations`, and other components of the model object (for